smartsdesign/smartsdesign/README.md

 - 📫 How to reach me **samson.biz@gmail.com**

-- ⚡ Fun fact **I love hiking, cycling, staying in shape, and a good book**
+- ⚡ Fun fact **I love hiking, cycling, staying in shape, and a good book 🤓**

 ### Connect with me: